The Pixies Three

-The Pixies Three is an American teenage vocal girl group best known for their hits “Birthday Party” and “442 Glenwood Avenue”.
+The Pixies Three are an American teenage vocal girl group formed in Hanover, Pennsylvania, in 1957 by schoolmates Debbie Swisher and Kaye McCool.
+They are known for their early 1960s hit songs “Birthday Party” and “442 Glenwood Avenue”.

 History

+Formation (1957)

-Having performed in local shows since 1957, the Hanover, Pennsylvania trio of Midge Bollinger (lead vocals), Kaye McCool (low vocals), and Debra Swisher (high vocals) were signed to Mercury Records in 1963 by producers/songwriters John Madara and Dave White, who had discovered the group at a show in Philadelphia (among the group’s previous successes were two appearances on the Ted Mack Amateur Hour).
+Having performed in local shows since 1955, the trio of Midge Bollinger (lead vocals), Kaye McCool (low vocals), and Debra Swisher (high vocals) were signed to Mercury Records in 1963 by producer-songwriters John Madara and Dave White, who had discovered the group at a show in Philadelphia (among the group’s previous successes were two appearances on the Ted Mack Amateur Hour).

+Initial run and success (1957–1965)

-Their first single, "Birthday Party" was a big success regionally and made the Top 40 nationally (The b-side, "Our Love" was written by Kaye).
+Their debut single, "Birthday Party" was a huge success locally and made the Top 40 nationally (The b-side, "Our Love" was written by Kaye).
 After their second single, “442 Glenwood Avenue" / "Cold, Cold Winter” (in which both sides charted), Midge Bollinger left the group and was replaced by Bonnie Long, who assumed the high vocals while Debby Swisher became the new lead vocalist.
 The first single by the revamped line-up was a remake of The Crows’ 1954 R&B hit "Gee".
 This was followed by their debut album, Party With The Pixies Three, an early rock and roll concept album based on a Friday after-school party.
 The album did not chart, but it has become an often sought-after item amongst record collectors.

 Throughout 1964, the girls found themselves touring on several packages with The Dave Clark Five and Bobby Vee and others.
 On June 17 that year, they appeared at Pittsburgh's West View Park with Bobby Goldsboro and other performers in a concert headlined by The Rolling Stones, who were on their first American tour.

 The girls' fourth single caused some controversy upon its release.
 "The Hootch" (with live audience dubbed in) was intended to be a new dance concept.
 However, it was revealed that "hootch" was a slang term for "booze", so disc jockeys started playing the B-side, "It’s Summertime U.S.A", which became the A-side.

 The Pixies Three continued into 1965 with two more singles, "Orphan Boy" and "Your Way".
 A few unreleased demos followed, then the girls graduated from high school and went their separate ways.
 The following year, lead singer Swisher made a solo single: a remake of The Beach Boys’ “You’re So Good To Me”, backed with remake of The Angels’ “Thank You And Goodnight”.
 Coincidentally, she joined The Angels shortly thereafter, replacing Toni Mason as lead vocalist.